-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country usually carries out two rounds of IRS with Bendiocarb in October and in December.
-The first round was completed but there were delays in the completion of the second round.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country usually carries out two rounds of IRS in October and in December.
+In 2020, the first round was completed but there were delays in the completion of the second round.
 The COVID-19 pandemic contributed to delays in the procurement of essential commodities.
 Very large gaps exist in resources including operational costs as well as for essential vector control commodities.
-Impact Investigate and address the reasons for the increase in estimated malaria incidence and mortality between 2015 and 2019, , which means that the country is not on track to achieve the 2020 target of a 40% reduction in malaria incidence and mortality Q4 2021 The reasons for the country failing to meet the 2020 target of a 40% reduction in malaria incidence and mortality include widespread reported insecticide resistance and difficulties in switching from cheaper insecticides to the new generation insecticides for IRS due to the increased costs.
-Frequent flooding in the last three years has also caused increased malaria transmission.
-The country plans to address the financial and human resource gaps through the mobilization of domestic resources
+To address these gaps, the GF plans to support 1 year of IRS operations in 2021 as resources for nets (most likely PBO nets) are being mobilized for distribution in 2022